 Group boat in Lake Atitlan: You will visit 3 Maya towns around the lake. <br/>Private transportation: Private Car from Antigua or Guatemala City.<br/>Duration: 14 hours<br/>Breakfast: Typical Guatemalan breakfast<br/>Western highlands: You will travel by one of the most scenic routes in Guatemala. <br/>Pickup included

-You will travel by "The landscape route" a road full of impressive views of the mountains and volcanoes.
-You will do some stops to take photos and admire the scenery.
+You will travel along The Landscape Route, a scenic road offering impressive views of the mountains and volcanoes.
+Along the way, you will make several stops to take photos and admire the breathtaking scenery.

-You will have free time to explore this town, you can visit the local church, the indigenous market, and enjoy a cup of freshly ground coffee.
+You will have free time to explore this town.
+You can visit the local church, the indigenous market, and enjoy a cup of freshly ground coffee.

 Guatemala City, the vibrant capital of Guatemala, is a fascinating blend of modern urban life and ancient Mayan heritage.
 Nestled in the highlands, it offers a mild climate, rich cultural experiences, and a bustling city atmosphere with colonial architecture and contemporary amenities.